The Practical Guide to Empathy Maps: 10-Minute User Personas

 UX designers know better than anyone — it’s what’s inside that counts.
 As in, the user’s thoughts and feelings, and how those affect what they say and do.

-That’s where the empathy map comes in.
 When created correctly, empathy maps serve as the perfect lean user persona:

 - They quickly visualize user needs (especially to non-designers)